-The most intruder resistant fence on the high security market can now rake across undulations in ground levels, after manufacturer Zaun developed an installation method to make best use of the properties of the high security fabric.
+The most intruder resistant fence on the high-security market can now rake across undulations in ground levels after manufacturer Zaun developed an installation method to make the best use of the properties of the high-security fabric.

-It limits the need for stepping panels on slopes and reduces installation costs significantly compared with standard welded mesh systems, while still conforming to the highest rated standards for fencing products defending against forcible attack.
+It limits the need for stepping panels on slopes.
+It reduces installation costs significantly compared with standard welded mesh systems while still conforming to the highest-rated standards for fencing products defending against forcible attacks.

-Zaun co-founder and director Alastair Henman says: ‘We had to invest in the weaving machine ahead of the sales in the belief we could produce an innovative product installers, specifiers and high security facility managers would want.’
+Zaun co-founder and director Alastair Henman says: ‘We had to invest in the weaving machine ahead of the sales in the belief we could produce an innovative product installer, specifiers and high-security facility managers would want.’

 ArmaWeave raking fence was used to secure a massive up-scaling in UK data centre capacity, with almost 650m of 3.6m high ArmaWeave Plus fencing system installed at a new data centre in the Home Counties.